U.S. Route 1A: Rhode Island

 US 1A is not a former alignment of US 1.
 In Warwick, US 1A formerly ran further north along Post Road east of Route 117 instead of turning north to overlap with the state road.
 It stayed with Post Road through Pawtuxet Village, then traveled north into Cranston on Broad Street to rejoin the current alignment at Norwood Avenue.

 The southernmost section of the route, which exists on Post Road, was part of the Boston Post Road, a former mail route.

+In 2022, one page on the Rhode Island Department of Transportation (RIDOT) website, dedicated to pavement resurfacing projects from 2022 to 2027, referred to part of US 1A (the stretch between US 1/Post Road and RI 117/Warwick Avenue) as RI 1A; it is unclear if US 1A has since been re-designated as a northern extension/section of RI 1A.
+(The paving project was completed in 2023).
+Since around this time, almost all signage along US 1A refers to the route as RI 1A.
+Despite this, two posts on Twitter refer to US 1A in Providence.